confluentinc/examples/kinesis-cloud/README.md

 # End-to-end Streaming ETL

-This demo showcases an entire end-to-end streaming ETL deployment, built for 100% cloud services.
+This demo showcases an entire end-to-end streaming ETL deployment, built for 100% cloud services:
-It is built on the Confluent Platform, including:

 * Kinesis source connector: reads from a Kinesis stream and writes the data to a Kafka topic in Confluent Cloud
 * ksqlDB: streaming SQL engine that enables real-time data processing against Kafka